 It is interesting to see how Phoenician jewelry found in tombs and temples can date the period in which the person is buried.
 In this way, Phoenician jewelry is important to interpret history.

-FlorenceJewelshop designs and makes modern pieces of jewelry from gemstones and precious metal.
-History and other cultures influence my collection if only because I buy my material on my travels.
+FlorenceJewelshop designs and makes modern pieces of jewelry from gemstones and precious metals.
+History and other cultures influence my collection only because I buy my material on my travels.
 Where I inhale other jewelry trends and traditions, which influence my own designs.

 Just visit my shop if you want to have a look at how history and other cultures influenced my designs.
 Designs that are unique and one-of-a-kind, since they are used only once.
 You don’t want to meet another lady with the same jewelry, made by FlorenceJewelshop, do you?

 FlorenceJewelshop published a PDF with dozens of tips about how to accentuate your best features with the right jewelry.
 It is free of charge.
-Just let me know where I can send it to.
+Just let me know to whom I can send it.

 Florence from FlorenceJewelshop